 103.5 Reconstruction, alteration or repair.
-The following criteria is applicable to reconstruction, alteration or repair of buildings or structures provided the reconstruction, alteration or repair does not adversely affect the performance of the building or structure, cause the building or structure to become unsafe or lower existing levels of health and safety.
+The following criteria is applicable to reconstruction, alteration or repair of buildings or structures:

-- Parts of the building or structure not being reconstructed, altered or repaired shall not be required to comply with the requirements of this code applicable to newly constructed buildings or structures. - The installation of material or equipment, or both, that is neither required nor prohibited shall only be required to comply with the provisions of this code relating to the safe installation of such material or equipment. - 3.
+- 1. Any reconstruction, alteration or repair shall not adversely affect the performance of the building or structure, or cause the building or structure to become unsafe or lower existing levels of health and safety. - 2.
+Parts of the building or structure not being reconstructed, altered or repaired shall not be required to comply with the requirements of this code applicable to newly constructed buildings or structures. - 3.
+The installation of material or equipment, or both, that is neither required nor prohibited shall only be required to comply with the provisions of this code relating to the safe installation of such material or equipment. - 4.
 Material or equipment, or both, may be replaced in the same location with material or equipment of a similar kind or capacity.

-Exception: This section shall not be construed to permit noncompliance with any applicable flood load or flood-resistant construction requirements of this code.
+- 1. This section shall not be construed to permit noncompliance with any applicable flood load or flood-resistant construction requirements of this code. - 2.
+Reconstructed decks, balconies, porches and similar structures located 30 inches (762 mm) or more above grade shall meet the current code provisions for structural loading capacity, connections and structural attachment.
+This requirement excludes handrails and guardrails. - 103.6.

-103.6.
 Use of rehabilitation code.
 Compliance with Part II of the Virginia Uniform Statewide Building Code, also known as the "Virginia Rehabilitation Code," shall be an acceptable alternative to compliance with this code for the rehabilitation of such existing buildings and structures within the scope of that code.
-For the purposes of this section, the term "rehabilitation" shall be as defined in the Virginia Rehabilitation Code.
+For the purposes of this section, the term "rehabilitation" shall be as defined in the Virginia Rehabilitation Code. - 103.7.

-103.7.
 Retrofit requirements.
 The local building department shall enforce the provisions of Section 3411, which require certain existing buildings to be retrofitted with fire protection systems and other safety equipment.
-Retroactive fire protection system requirements contained in the International Fire Code shall not be applicable unless required for compliance with the provisions of Section 3411.

-103.8 Non-required equipment.
+Retroactive fire protection system requirements contained in the International Fire Code shall not be applicable unless required for compliance with the provisions of Section 3411. - 103.8 Non-required equipment.
 The following criteria for non-required equipment is in accordance with Section 36-103 of the Code of Virginia.
 Building owners may elect to install partial or full fire alarms or other safety equipment that was not required by the edition of the USBC in effect at the time a building was constructed without meeting current requirements of the code, provided the installation does not create a hazardous condition.
 Permits for installation shall be obtained in accordance with this code.
-In addition, as a requirement of this code, when such non-required equipment is to be installed, the building official shall notify the appropriate fire official or fire chief.

-103.8.1 Reduction in function or discontinuance of nonrequired fire protection systems.
+In addition, as a requirement of this code, when such non-required equipment is to be installed, the building official shall notify the appropriate fire official or fire chief. - 103.8.1 Reduction in function or discontinuance of nonrequired fire protection systems.
 When a nonrequired fire protection system is to be reduced in function or discontinued, it shall be done in such a manner so as not to create a false sense of protection.
 Generally, in such cases, any features visible from interior areas shall be removed, such as sprinkler heads, smoke detectors or alarm panels or devices, but any wiring or piping hidden within the construction of the building may remain.
 Approval of the proposed method of reduction or discontinuance shall be obtained from the building official.